rajattsodhi/FrontEndAssignment/README.md

 ### Alignment

 Each menu item is aligned near each other.
-As the weather is a separate element but still part of the header is positioned to the right allowing to distinguish the two elements (menu and widget).
+As the weather is a separate element but still part of the header it is positioned to the right allowing to distinguish the two elements (menu and widget).

 ### Repetition